-The Rules and Procedures of the Legislative Assembly of Saskatchewan require PAC to review and report to the Assembly on the results of its review of the Provincial Auditor's Reports.
-PAC's report includes whether it agrees with recommendations the Office makes in its reports.
+The Rules and Procedures of the Legislative Assembly of Saskatchewan require the Public Accounts Committee to review and report to the Assembly on the results of its review of the Provincial Auditor's Reports.
+These reports of the Public Accounts Committee include whether it agrees with recommendations the Office makes in its reports.